 TikTok, the War on Ukraine, and 10 Features That Make the App Vulnerable to Misinformation

-As Vladimir Putin continues to wage war in Ukraine, the video sharing app TikTok is an increasingly popular source of digital content about the invasion.
-Videos on the platform feature on-the-ground updates, testimonials from within Ukraine, and calls to action (such as requests for donations and political advocacy).
+As Vladimir Putin continues to wage war in Ukraine, the video sharing app is an increasingly popular source of digital content about the invasion.
+Videos on the feature on-the-ground updates, testimonials from within Ukraine, and calls to action (such as requests for donations and political advocacy).
 Some of these are authentic, and some are hoaxes.
 How can we tell the difference?

 At the time of writing on March 9, 2022, videos on TikTok featuring the hashtag “#ukraine” had collectively amassed more than 26.8 billion views.
-In comparison, the hashtag “#ukraine” on Instagram had 33 million posts (hovering over the below image and others in the text will display image source).
+In comparison, the hashtag “#ukraine” on had 33 million posts (hovering over the below image and others in the text will display image source).

 Since Feb.
 24, 2022, the Technology and Social Change team at Harvard Kennedy School’s Shorenstein Center has been monitoring and cataloging the discourse about Ukraine across the major social media platforms in the U.S. In this popularity contest, where the race to publish challenges the commitment to truth, it’s incumbent upon those who create information systems to ensure they are not abused and to protect vulnerable groups from attack.
 Over the last few years, we have witnessed the enormous financial success of social media companies, who have managed to scale their systems to reach hundreds of millions of people instantaneously.
-Along with that success has followed the rapid scaling of media manipulation and disinformation campaigns, which capitalize on the design of social platforms to reach massive audiences extremely quickly.
+Along with that success has followed the rapid scaling of and campaigns, which capitalize on the design of social platforms to reach massive audiences extremely quickly.